Forecasts Suggest Slower PC Growth Ahead

 Despite the revision in PC sales growth, IDC analyst Loren Loverde said in a statement that PC market looks relatively strong and should see double-digit gains.
 "Strong demand, aggressive pricing, and active product development will continue to fuel solid growth through the next several years," he stated.

 IDC is projecting worldwide PC growth of 13 percent next year, and in the 11 percent range between 2010 and 2014.
-In the United States, growth will be lower: 10 percent this year, 9 percent in 2011, and an in the 8.5 percent range in the ensuing three years.
+In the United States, growth will be lower: 10 percent this year, 9 percent in 2011 and in the 8.5 percent range in the ensuing three years.

 "After several years of carrying the load in terms of shipment growth for the PC industry, the U.S. consumer market is getting fatigued," said Richard Shim, research director of IDC's Personal Computing program, in a statement.
 "Fewer U.S. consumers are expected to update their PCs this holiday season.
 Fortunately, large businesses are expected to reinvest in their PCs over the next several quarters, helping to drive double-digit shipment growth in the U.S. PC market this year."